 You can check the mezzio/mezzio-authentication-oauth2 configuration part for more info.

-DotKernels API authentication system can be used for SPAs (single-page applications), mobile applications, and simple, token-based APIs.
+Dotkernels API authentication system can be used for SPAs (single-page applications), mobile applications, and simple, token-based APIs.
 It allows each user of your application to generate API tokens for their accounts.

 The authentication happens through the middleware in the Api\App\Middleware\AuthenticationMiddleware